Environment of New Zealand: Cultural landscapes

 Farmland and urban environments are marked by the high number of introduced species, that have not evolved to interact with each other in the same ecosystem.
-These landscapes can effect the local climate, such as the 2.5 °C temperature rise in Christchurch from the urban heat island effect or the decreased transpiration from farmland.
+These landscapes can affect the local climate, such as the 2.5 °C temperature rise in Christchurch from the urban heat island effect or the decreased transpiration from farmland.
 This increase in soil water content and reduction in the stabilising effects of roots leaves deforested areas prone to soil loss and landslides.

 Unsustainable practices

 As with many other countries there are a number of environmental organisations that are working towards addressing various environmental issues in New Zealand.

 The move to carry out genetic engineering in New Zealand is opposed by environmentalists on economic and environmental grounds and the release of genetically modified organisms now has a strict regulatory regime under the Hazardous Substances and New Organisms Act 1996.

 Mining in New Zealand often encounters opposition from environmentalists.
 Coal mining in the West Coast region is of concern and there are plans to start the Cypress Mine, the Escarpment Mine Project, the Mt William North Mining Project, as well as issues at the long established Stockton Mine.
 Lignite mining in the Southland region is also encountering opposition.
 Hydraulic fracturing (fracking) is also of concern.
 A proposed soapstone mine in the Cobb Valley has also raised environmental concerns.

 Deforestation in New Zealand is now of negligible concern since logging indigenous forest on public land has ceased and it requires a permit to be carried out on privately owned land.
 In the past 800 years of human occupation New Zealand has lost about 75% of its forests due to deliberately lit fires and land clearance.

 The management of waste in New Zealand has become more regulated to reduce associated environmental issues.

 Water pollution in New Zealand is an ongoing issue.
-A 2009 study tested 300 rivers and streams around the Western world and found the Manawatu River was loaded with the highest gross primary production (GPP).
+A 2009 study tested 300 rivers and streams around the Western world and found the Manawatū River was loaded with the highest gross primary production (GPP).
 High GPP rates are an indication of poor ecological health and can lead to various environmental issues.
 Fish and Game, a statutory government body, started a dirty dairying campaign to highlight water pollution due to dairy farming.
 It led to the creation in 2003 of the Dairying and Clean Streams Accord, a voluntary agreement between Fonterra, Ministry for the Environment, Ministry of Agriculture and Forestry, and regional councils.

 in 2011 the Parliamentary Commissioner for the Environment claimed the use of 1080, a pesticide using sodium fluoroacetate, was "effective and safe".
 The government and Federated Farmers maintain it is an effective tool for controlling possums over large areas.
 However its use remains contentious, with debate between conservationists and livestock farmers on one side and hunters and animal rights activists on the other.
 Concerns are also raised about security of potable water supplies in areas where 1080 is applied.